darthdeus/comfy-demos/README.md

 should be able to just take the code and modify it to do whatever you want.
 This goes for the whole repo.

+Note that this game uses [`grids`](https://github.com/darthdeus/grids), which is a separate crate for easy 2D arrays, specifically of the grid style usage.
+This isn't a linear algebra library, but rather just "easy indexing with utilities".
+If you're making a grid based game or doing anything with 2d grids this may be useful to you.

 # Running the game

 To run the game simply run `make` and everything should work.